rilwanmajaagun/chatApp-client/README.md

 See all exitising users and add them to his/her friends list

-User can see all friends, and have an option to remove friends.
+User can see all friends, and can remove friend.

 Users can send a direct message to friends or video call with an option of share screen.